-Time incarcerated under the following circumstances should be counted as time served against the maximum sentence: (1) a conviction is set aside and there is a subsequent commitment for the same criminal conduct: (2) a commitment is made to the Utah State Hospital pursuant to a guilty and mentally ill conviction; (3) time is spent in custody outside the State of Utah based solely on the Utah warrant; (4) the Board of Pardons and Parole deems such credit just under the circumstances; or (5) credit is otherwise required by law.
-Utah Admin.
-R671-205-1.
-No credit is given for time spent in custody at the Utah State Hospital or comparable non-prison psychiatric facility while the offender is judicially declared incompetent.
+According to Utah Admin.
+R671-205-1, time incarcerated under the following circumstances is counted as time served against the maximum sentence: (1) a conviction is set aside and there is a subsequent commitment for the same criminal conduct; (2) a commitment is made to the Utah State Hospital pursuant to a guilty and mentally ill conviction; (3) a commitment is made to the Utah State Hospital or comparable non-prison psychiatric facility for competency determination or restoration; (4) time is spent in custody outside the State of Utah based solely on the Utah warrant; (5) the credit just under the circumstances; or (6) credit is otherwise required by law.